I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/ns-video-_video_request_packet.md

 `OutputBufferLength`

 Specifies the size in bytes of the output buffer.
 A miniport driver cannot enlarge this buffer.
 A miniport driver should set the <b>Status</b> member of the <b>StatusBlock</b> with ERROR_INSUFFICIENT_BUFFER or ERROR_MORE_DATA if the given <b>OutputBuffer</b> is too small to contain all the returned information.

-`StatusBlock`

-Pointer to a STATUS_BLOCK structure in the <a href="https://msdn.microsoft.com/a1de1905-09f3-4689-ace9-06690a1f930a">VRP</a>. <b>StatusBlock</b> is filled in by the miniport driver with return information upon completion of each VRP.

 ## Requirements